Seattle’s 50 Best Coffeehouses in 2013

 9. Zeitgeist Coffee – Pioneer Square

 Zeitgeist Coffee provides a beautiful space to enjoy coffee with a friend.
 The high ceilings, red brick, and art deco design, makes the one of the easiest-on-the-eyes coffeehouses in Seattle.
+If I have was able to start a coffee shop business, I would love to deliver the same ambiance as Zeitgeist.

 Previous article on Zeitgeist Coffee